Old German Baptist Brethren: Restrictions on technology

-There are no radios, television sets, stereos, tape recorders, VCRs, or large musical instruments in members' homes.
-There has been a long debate over the use of the Internet since the mid-1990s; contrary to various reports, it was not the primary catalyst for the split in 2009 or 2020 (see above paragraph on 2009 division).
+Members' homes have no radios, television sets, stereos, tape recorders, video recorders, or large musical instruments.
+The church ruled against Internet use at its 1996 Annual Meeting, and debate over the Internet contributed to the 2009 division that formed the New Conference.

 Members and congregations

-According to the 2009 Directory of Officials, the Old German Baptist Brethren had 6,149 members in 56 churches at the end of 2008, although this number was reduced to approximately 3600 members after the 2009 Annual Meeting Report which led to the organization of the Old German Baptist Brethren (New Conference).
-The largest concentration of congregations is in Ohio (16), followed by Indiana (9), California (4), Kansas (5), Pennsylvania (5), Virginia (4), Washington (3), Florida (2), Wisconsin (2), Georgia (1), Michigan (1), Missouri (1), Montana (1), Oregon (1), Tennessee (1), and West Virginia (1).
-Almost 54% of the members live in Ohio and Indiana.
-The numbers above refer to the Old German Baptist Brethren before the split in 2009.
+According to the 2009 Directory of Officials, the Old German Baptist Brethren had 6,149 members in 56 churches at the end of 2008.
+The 2009 division reduced this to about 3,600.
+The largest concentrations of congregations were in Ohio (16) and Indiana (9), followed by Kansas (5), Pennsylvania (5), California (4), Virginia (4), Washington (3), Florida (2), Wisconsin (2), and one each in Georgia, Michigan, Missouri, Montana, Oregon, Tennessee, and West Virginia; almost 54% of members lived in Ohio and Indiana.
 In 2016 the Old German Baptist Brethren had about 4,000 members.
+By 2023 the church had 47 congregations and 3,598 baptized members.